 Testosterone also increases during the latter part of the second week.
 This may increase the desire to be competitive, be more impulsive and at the point of testosterone peak, increase libido even MORE.

-After ovulation, the third week begins (roughly day 15 of the cycle).
+After ovulation, the third week (roughly day 15-21 of the cycle) begins.
 During the first part of this week, progesterone rises, testosterone and estrogen fall.
-The rise in progesterone can cause a mood shift to make the woman feel quieter, foggy-headed, cautious and physically tired.
-Depending on the person's sensitivity to progesterone, this could also cause feelings or bouts of crying and sadness.
-A woman is also more susceptible to drops in blood sugar during progesterone’s escalation.
+The rise in progesterone can cause a mood shift causing you to feel quieter, foggy-headed, cautious and physically tired.
+Depending on your sensitivity to progesterone, this could also cause feelings or bouts of crying and sadness.
+You are also more susceptible to drops in blood sugar during progesterone’s escalation.

 During the second part of the third week, estrogen levels begin to rise again.
 This is beneficial to combat sadness and major mood shifts that might occur from the increase of progesterone.

-While this second rise in estrogen may start to help the woman feel stabilized in her mood, it does not create the same high as felt in week two.
+While this second rise in estrogen you may start to help you feel stabilized in your mood but it does not create the same high as felt in week two.

-Week four is when women tend to experience PMS.
+Week four (Days 22-28) is when women tend to experience PMS.
 The second drop in estrogen can cause anxiousness, sadness, irritability, and, in more extreme cases, feelings of depression and hopelessness.
-Lifestyle and diet can play a part in how much a woman is impacted by these symptoms, however, they are not the only cure or cause.
+Lifestyle and diet can play a part in how much you are impacted by these symptoms, however, they are not the only cure or cause.
 Having a healthy diet is beneficial for almost all cases, but that does not mean that broccoli will solely cure symptoms of PMDD.

 I want to clarify this because I know many women who would feel discouraged if they were told that their eating and lifestyle were causing their PSM.
 Why?
 Because they already eat clean and exercise and do everything that traditional western medicine would tell them to do.
 PMS is not normal.
 I have experienced hormonal dysregulation for most of my life, even after I cleaned up my diet nad lifestyle.
 I don’t care how much it is normalized by media, extreme mood shifts and unbearable pain are not something women are just supposed to get over.
-There are other causes for PMS and pain experienced during menstruation, but we will get to those.
+There are other causes for PMS and pain experienced during menstruation and we will get to those.

 Chronic pain or health issues are also likely to be worse during week four.
-This is due to the low levels of estrogen.
+This is due to the low levels of estrogen and falling progesterone levels.
 This includes chronic health issues of all sorts, from IBS to asthma.
 Progesterone is falling during this week.
 If you started off with low levels of progesterone and then those already low levels are decreasing even more, you will experience an exacerbation of all symptoms from mood to body aches.
 These symptoms all fit under the umbrella of PMS or PMDD.

-A woman’s cycle can often be experienced in 4 unique phases, each lasting around a week (for a “normal” cycle).
+Your cycle can often be experienced in 4 unique phases, each lasting around a week (for a “normal” cycle).
 The second week is like summer.
-The woman most likely experiences a desire to be out, socialize, be adventurous and confident.
+You will most likely experience a desire to be out, socialize, be adventurous and confident.
 The world, in general, feels warmer.
 The third week is like fall.
-A woman’s body begins to feel sleepy, preparing for the colder months by storing more nutrients, and emotionally may experience the sadness that comes with losing sunlight (mood shifts, less active, etc.).
+Your body begins to feel sleepy, preparing for the colder months by storing more nutrients, and emotionally may experience the sadness that comes with losing sunlight (mood shifts, less active, etc.).
 The fourth week is like winter.
-You are more prone to staying inside, taking care of her own body and her home.
-Emotionally, she may be “bundled-up”, quiet, conserving her energy.
+You are more prone to staying inside, taking care of your body and home.
+Emotionally, you may feel “bundled-up”, quiet, and conserve your energy.
 Surprisingly, the first week, the week of menstruation can often be experienced like spring.
-There is still a desire to be inside, but slowly she may desire to start venturing out.
-Something new is happening and a woman’s body replicates this process.
+There is still a desire to be inside, but slowly you may desire to start venturing out.
+Something new is happening and your body replicates this process.

 Planning Your Life to Best Support Each Season